gvwilson/thirdbit/src/fiction/santas/index.md

 "There you are!"
 a warm voice hissed.
 A human-sized version of the santasaurus stepped out from behind a bush.
-It was wearing a red jacket and a jaunty red hat with a white pom-pom, and a pair of spectacles wered perched on its snout.
+It was wearing a red jacket and a jaunty red hat topped with a white pom-pom.
+A pair of spectacles were perched on its snout.
 "Now where did you get off to—oh, hello!"

 "Hi,"